buildbot/buildbot/master/docs/developer/master-worker.rst

 The reader object's ``read(maxsize)`` method will be called with a maximum size, which will return no more than that number of bytes as a bytestring.
 At EOF, it will return an empty string.
-Once EOF is received, the slave will call the remote ``close`` method.
+Once EOF is received, the worker will call the remote ``close`` method.

 This command sends ``rc`` and ``stderr`` updates, as defined for the ``shell``